 PLAY IN BROWSERGamepad, mouse, touch-screen on phones, tablets and all computers

-you can join the effort.
+currently working on it (not open yet).
 Currently you can play on your PC

 Initially, we published a rudimentary, combat demo to get a taste of fighting in the game, and we are currently testing a closed sandbox demo that introduces more complex mechanics like crafting, offline AI, procedural map generation, and others.

 We aim for a Kickstarter campaign before release, so we would be thankful if you share this project.

 If you are interested in trying the closed sandbox demo go to Blossom & Decay to apply.
 All feedback is welcome and your commentaries are appreciated